Camilapinz18/proyecto_marketmix/README.md

     }
  ```

- checkIsAlreadyLogged function verifies if there is any infromation stored in the key 'userLogged' in the Local Storage.
+ checkIsAlreadyLogged function verifies if there is any information stored in the key 'userLogged' in the Local Storage.
 If there is information, it
  retrieves the user that is already logged and changes the activeLogin variable to false, and the corresponding user variable to true, in order to display the required user interface.
 This verification is usefull in order to keep active the session of an user, even if the page is reloaded or the browser closed:
  ```
  checkIsAlreadyLogged () {